huangshu91/Isometric-Emblem/README.md

 	-EXPERIENCE/LEVELUP/LEVEL
 	-UNIT TYPES/ADV STATS

+	Map::createEntity is to load ENEMY entities for that level.  setupEntity is just for player entities and does not load from file.  hardcode player entities in database.

 	Camera.
 In update, at the end of smooth state, if setcenter, there is a slight whiplash effect.  can keep or remove.

 	EXP gain.
 Until I flesh out class structure and have an idea of how growth should work, not going to bother making